ansaldn/UoGACE/README.md

  Software used: Notepad, Nano and Visual Studio.

 ## Description
-This is a separate branc of a larger project, ACE (Advanced Computer Engineering).
+This is a separate branch of a larger project, ACE (Advanced Computer Engineering).
 This branch of the project involves developing code in order to allow any one user to control a robotic arm remotely as if it was in a robotic colony in Mars.
 The arm is intended to rotate left and right, rise up and down and adapt to grab and place, for instance, rocks and other objects into a deposit or storage working together with a rover styled remotely controlled car that was developed in another branch.
-The program was made with different programming languages in order to demonstrate and create versatility and flexibility.
+The program was made with different programming languages in order to demonstrate and create versatility and flexibility (Python and C++).

 ## Visuals
 Images of the robot arms's physical aspects.